dpchris/MLVA/README.txt

 ### Dependencies ###

+python3
 python-dev (sudo apt-get install python-dev), regex (https://launchpad.net/ubuntu/+archive/primary/+files/python-regex_0.1.20170117.orig.tar.gz)

 ### goal ###

-insilico.py is a python script designed to do Mutli loci VNTR analysis (VNTR stand for Variable Number of Tandem Repeats ).
+MLVA_finder.py is a python script designed to do Mutli loci VNTR analysis (VNTR stand for Variable Number of Tandem Repeats ).
-The goal of insilico is to find from fasta file(s), sequences of tandem repeat and assign an MLVA value for each loci.
+The goal of insilico is to find from fasta file(s), sequences of tandem repeat and assign an MLVA value for each locus.
 This script use a list of primers to get loci's sequences.
 The number of mismatch can be set in the command line.